Bible Reading Programs

 your customized plan will not have that part.

-Note: These versions have Daniel and Ezekiel read in a somewhat chronological
+Note: Some versions have Daniel and Ezekiel and Nehemiah read in a somewhat chronological

 order rather than sequentially.